Newcomers Cooking Together

 Newcomers Cooking Together fosters skill building, health education, and community making.
 As Access Alliance expands to embrace all individuals in the communities we serve, we see Canadian-born individuals who face barriers to health alongside those new to our city and country sharing in a meal and some learning – a testament to food’s power to connect us.

-To register or find more information about Newcomers Cooking Together, contact us at by email or call our main number at 416-324-8677.
+To register or find more information about Newcomers Cooking Together, contact us or call our main number at 416-324-8677.

 Cookbooks produced by Newcomer Cooking Together groups are a collaborative effort between the dietitians, participants and volunteers.
 We explore the importance of a theme, photographs, telling a story and what makes a meaningful cookbook.
 Creativity is emphasized and that is why no two cookbooks are the same.
 Every year a new group of volunteers shadows us in the kitchen and works with the participants to help create a cookbook that best fits the group’s personality.
 Here are some cookbooks produced in past years: